-Refer to pages 25 and 60 for details on the conversion of the Company's C Shares into Ordinary Shares.
+Refer below for details on the conversion of the Company's C Shares into Ordinary Shares.
 Consequently, no dividends were declared on the C Shares between 1 January 2020 and their conversion on 6 January 2020.

 Period Highs and Lows